sangmichaelxie/doremi/README.md

 # DoReMi: Domain Reweighting with Minimax Optimization

 PyTorch reference implementation of DoReMi, a method for optimizing data mixtures for language modeling datasets.
+Check out the [paper](https://arxiv.org/abs/2305.10429) for more details.
 This repo is currently in active development!

+Note that there may be a few differences between this repo and the paper, namely:
+- PyTorch vs JAX
+- Subtle differences in model architecture
+- Tokenizers used (256k vocab size used in paper, while standard GPT2 tokenizer is 50k vocab size).
+This can siginificantly affect the data mixtures as calculated by token count.

 To get started, please clone the repo, and install it:
 ```
-git clone git@github.com:/sangmichaelxie/doremi
+git clone git@github.com:/sangmichaelxie/doremi.git
 pip install -e doremi
 ```

-All code should be run from the `doremi` directory.
+All code should be run from the outermost `doremi` directory.
 Before you start, write paths to your cache directories, data directories, etc in a `constants.sh` file in the outer directory of this repo.
 You can also place any conda or virtualenv activation commands here.
 Here's an example of the contents of a `constants.sh` file:
 ```
 #!/bin/bash